-This is really a recipe for peanut butter yoyo cookies—thin peanut butter wafers sandwiched with a creamy chocolate filling.
+This is really a recipe for peanut butter yoyo cookies—thin peanut butter slice and bake refrigerator wafers sandwiched with a creamy chocolate ganache filling.
 This recipe is bound to be a hit at your house.
 It’s one of our favorite recipes.

-For the very best cookies, use a quality chocolate though good quality chocolate chips will make a fine cookie.
+For the very best ganache cookie filling, use a quality chocolate, though good quality chocolate chips will make a fine cookie.

 1. Cream the butter and sugars together with the paddle attachment of your mixer.
 Add the salt, egg, and vanilla and beat until smooth.
 Add the peanut butter and mix.

 2. Add the flour and baking soda and beat until combined.